 IT IS NOT the responsibility of any employee, volunteer, contractor or Governor/Management Committee Member to determine whether abuse or neglect is actually taking place.
-However, IT IS the responsibility of any employee, volunteer, contractor or Governor/Management Committee Member to take the actions set out in this policy if they are concerned that abuse or neglect may be taking place or if they are concerned a person may be harmed.
+However, IT IS the responsibility of any employee, volunteer, contractor or Governor/Management Committee Member to take the actions set out in this policy if they are concerned that a learner may be at risk of or has suffered harm and/or neglect.
 This also includes harm by criminal exploitation, child sexual exploitation, radicalisation, female genital mutilation, or modern slavery.

-2.2 Coedpenmaen Primary School fully recognises the contribution it makes to Safeguarding Children and supports the four main elements as stated in Section 1.5.

-2.3 This policy applies to all staff and volunteers working within the school.
+- 2.2 Coedpenmaen Primary School fully recognises the contribution it makes to Safeguarding Children and supports the four main elements as stated in Section 1.5. - 2.3 This policy applies to all staff and volunteers working within the school.
 Additionally, this policy applies to all occasional workers, agency staff, volunteers, contractors and governors/management committee members involved with our school.
-All adults on school site must be aware of the school's Safeguarding Children Policy as any adult can be the first point of disclosure for a child.
+All adults on school site must be aware of the School's Safeguarding Policy as any adult can be the first point of disclosure for a child.
 The Headteacher/Setting Leader requires a signature (with date) from all staff to indicate that they have read this document.